soobinrho/dotfiles-personal/README.md

 # The --archive option preserves
 # all permissions, modification times, and
-# everytihng inside the directory recursively.
+# everytihng inside the directory recursively
 ```

 <br>